umNaman/Aqua-SIght-Ai/README.md

 Install Dependencies : Navigate to the project directory and install the required packages:pip install -r requirements.txt Run the Application : Launch the Streamlit app : streamlit run app2.py

-🤝 ContributionContributions are welcome!
+🤝 Contributions are welcome!
 If you would like to add a feature or fix a bug, please feel free to open a Pull Request.Made with ❤️ using Python